AnthisCareerAcademy/AM-Matching-Game/README.md

 Create a Way to Reset the Game - Caleb York

-Save All Scores and Display Top 10 Highest Scores - Caleb York
+Save All Scores and Display Top Score - Caleb York